sf-wdi-18/notes/lectures/week-07/day-3-auth-in-rails/README.md

 ```

 `email` is the natural username for our user, and the `password_digest` is a fancy term for a hashed password.
+`password` and `password_confirmation` are necessary, but will NOT be persisted to the database

 ```